morrownr/USB-WiFi/home/USB_WiFi_Adapter_out-of-kernel_drivers_for_Linux.md

 - no support for set_wiphy_netns
 - no support for 4addr
 - the lack of an in-kernel, Linux Wireless Standards (mac80211) compliant driver makes this chipset problematic
-- WPA3 will only work if a version of wpa_supplicant greater than v2.9 is installed
 - future Realtek support unknown
 - will likely never be supported by an in-kernel driver
 - limited availability, has mostly been replaced by rtl8812bu